KStateMachine/kstatemachine/README.md

 ```

 It is not allowed to call `processEvent()` while state machine is already processing event.
 For example from notification listener.
-By default state machine will throw exception in this case.
+By default, state machine will throw exception in this case,
-But you can set custom `PendingEventHandler`:
+but you can set custom `PendingEventHandler`:
 ```kotlin
 createStateMachine {
     //...